tebatso-mamabolo/FUTURE_DS_01/README.md

    The Fix: Instead of relying on complex measures, I utilised the Filter Pane by applying the Top N (Top 1) to the card, ranked by Total Revenue.
    The Result: The main card now dynamically highlights the actual number 1 best seller based on whatever category is selected in the slicer.

-      **Business Insights and Recommendations**
+      **Business Insights and Recommendations:**
 After looking at the finished charts, here is what the data is actually telling us:

   --The Big Winners: Laptops (R38K) and Tablets (R34K) are our heavy hitters.
 We should focus on selling accessories (like mice or bags) with these to increase the total sale.

   --Gauteng is far ahead of everyone else with R56K in revenue.
 We should double down on marketing there, but also figure out why the Western Cape is so far behind.

   -- Our sales hit a massive high in March (R26.8K) but crashed in September (R4.7K).
 We need a big promotion or a clearance sale in August to help bridge that gap.

    **The Finished Result**
    <img width="914" height="509" alt="image" src="https://github.com/user-attachments/assets/263cb16e-b36f-4207-9f83-79d7a1435f27" />